Vicious or Dangerous Dog Citations in Florida

 Hillsborough Ordinance Section 6-27(b) for Dangerous Dogs

-Section 6-20 defines the term “dangerous dog” in accordance with F.S. § 767.11, as may be amended.
-The Florida legislature, when enacting the underlying dangerous dog statute in Section 767.10, Florida Statutes, explained the purpose of the statute as follows:
+Section 6-20 defines the term “dangerous dog” following F.S. § 767.11, as may be amended.
+The Florida legislature, when enacting the underlying dangerous dog statute in Section 767.10, Florida Statutes, explained that one purpose of the statute was to impose uniform requirements for the owners of dangerous dogs.

 In turn, F.S. § 767.11(1) defines “dangerous dog” to mean “any dog that according to the records of the appropriate authority: